Wednesday, February 24, 2021

 ____________________________________

-¹we know that pain can be a good teacher, so we may allow our kids to make mistakes and simply make ourselves available to comfort them when they return and seek it and us.
+¹we know that pain can be a good teacher, so we may allow our kids to make mistakes.
+We simply make ourselves available to comfort and embrace them when they return and seek it and us.

 As a child, when my dad spanked me, he would say something like "this hurts me more than it does you."
 I would think to myself "sure it does dad" having no idea what he meant.
 Once I had my kids I understood.
 He was inflicting a smaller pain to prevent me from experiencing a much greater pain if I continued on the destructive course I was on.